This is a list of useful travel accessories to make your life easier when you are on the road. How many have you got

-It’s astonishing the amount of SD Cards, cables, plugs and adaptors we travel with nowadays.
-Usually one of the pockets in my backpack is exclusively dedicated to these “acessories of acessories”, but it soon can become a huge mess.
+Don’t you find it astonishing the amount of SD Cards, cables, plugs and adaptors we travel with nowadays?
+Usually, one of the pockets in my backpack is exclusively dedicated to these “accessories of accessories”, but it soon can become a huge mess.

 Unfortunately this potential mess won’t be over soon in 2019.
 An electronics’ organizer helps keeping everything neat and organized.
 Look for an waterproof one like this to add extra protection.